JohnoKing/timelim/README.md

 `  -?, --help       Display this text`

 ## Suffixes
-Timelim also accepts suffix arguments such as `10h` for 10 hours when used in place of the above options.
-Here is a list of supported suffixes:
+Timelim also accepts case-insensitive suffix arguments such as `10h` for 10 hours.
+These are all of the supported suffixes:
 `n: Nanoseconds`
 `u: Microseconds`
+`l: Milliseconds`
 `s: Seconds`
 `m: Minutes`
 `h: Hours`